How to Storm-Proof Your Home

 But that’s not the only storm threat for homeowners.
 Because of climate change and rising ocean temperatures, meteorologists are also predicting heightened hurricane risk, with stronger hurricanes making landfall further north.
 And the more intense the hurricane, the more speed it’ll gather, and the farther inland it’ll travel.

 While the remnants of tropical storms can sometimes be felt as far west as Ontario, Atlantic Canada has historically suffered the greatest impact from hurricanes.
 In 2010, excessive rain, coastal flooding, and winds up to 150 km/hr from Hurricane Igor cost $56.13 million USD in insured losses in Newfoundland.
 More recently, Hurricane Dorian made landfall as a post-tropical cyclone near Halifax in 2019, causing wind and flood damages of up to $122.15 million USD.

-Losses may be even worse this year, since the Maritime provinces have had a population surge with more people moving in from Ontario and Quebec throughout the pandemic.
+Losses may be even worse going forward, since the Maritime provinces have had a population surge with more people moving in from Ontario and Quebec during the pandemic.
 And people that have newly relocated may not be aware of risk or adequately prepared for the season ahead.